A line of colourful box files on a shelf.

 3. Bias or prejudice.

-4. Appeals against these decisions will be heard by the Disciplinary Appeals Committee (see section 6, below), and should be addressed to the Director of Events and Services, who shall decide whether to convene a hearing based on the grounds above.
-Appeals must be submitted in writing within ten working days of notice of the decision being received.
+4. Appeals against these decisions will be heard by the Disciplinary Appeals Committee (see section 6, below), and should be addressed to the Chair of the Disciplinary Appeals Committee, who shall decide whether to convene a hearing based on the grounds above.
+Appeals must be submitted in writing within ten (10) working days of notice of the decision being received.

 1. The date, time and place of the appeal hearing.
 (This must be not less than five working days from the date of notification.)